Nutrition

 Broken down into seven sentences, this is what you need to do:

-1. Get very clear about the habit you want to form.
+1. Get very clear on the habit you want to form.

-2. Get very clear about why you want to form that habit.
+2. Get very clear on why you want to form that habit.

 3. Take small steps in the direction of the habit you want to form.